Progressive metal

+Characteristics

+Metal Hammer describes progressive metal as "a genre with way fewer boundaries than the rest of the heavy metal family tree, meaning that each year will always bring fresh sounds from unexpected places."
+The publication stated that in the 1980s, "metal took on the DNA of progressive rock," that gave way to "a mutant strain of music that married volume and aggression with brain-melting complexity, far-reaching ambition and barking mad concepts."
+According to AllMusic, the genre's earliest acts such as Fates Warning and Queensrÿche developed their sounds by "merg[ing] their love of Yes and Rush with their admiration for Iron Maiden and Judas Priest."

+Most bands labeled under the genre have considerably different musical influences when compared to each other.
+Bands such as Dream Theater, Planet X and Puya have a jazz influence, with extended solo sections that often feature "trading solos".
+Some progressive metal bands incorporate ballads and acoustic music into their arrangements.
+Loudwire stated that the genre is "unaffected by trends."

+Lyrics in progressive metal draw influence from fantasy and literature, similar to the progressive rock of the 1970s.
+Themes may also include outer space and anti-capitalism.

 History

-Progressive metal, as a distinct musical style, was primarily advanced by members of the American heavy metal scene of the mid-1980s, particularly Queensrÿche, Savatage, Fates Warning, Watchtower and then later on, Dream Theater and Symphony X. It has since developed in a non-linear fashion, with countless groups demonstrating innovations in personal ways.
+Progressive metal, as a distinct musical style, was primarily advanced by members of the American heavy metal scene of the early-to-mid-1980s, particularly Queensrÿche, Savatage, Fates Warning, Watchtower, and a few years later on, Dream Theater, and then even later than that in the mid-1990's, Symphony X. It has since developed in a non-linear fashion, with countless groups demonstrating innovations in personal ways.

 The origins of the genre date back to the very beginning of heavy metal/hard rock and progressive rock when some bands began to merge the two different approaches.
 1960s pioneers King Crimson maintained their musical innovation while incorporating a harder approach, using dissonance and experimental tones, yet still maintaining a relationship to the power chords of hard rock, with the main example being "21st Century Schizoid Man".
 Canadian trio Rush is widely recognized as bridging the gap between hard rock, English progressive rock, and pure heavy metal.
 Initially influenced by Led Zeppelin, they evolved to combine established progressive rock technique with blues-based power chords.
 Records such as 2112 (1976) showcased technical expertise and complex compositional skill while still utilizing a more direct and heavier approach than the well-established English progressive rock sound.